Urbi Pro | On-Premise | 2GIS Documentation

 5. Choose domain names for the Urbi Pro services.
 For example:

-• Domain name for the API backend: pro-api.example.local
+• Domain name for the API backend: pro-api.example.com

 • Domain name for the frontend: pro-ui.example.com